Last Updated on February 10, 2023

 Yep, glitter is plastic.
 Glitter face masks, sunscreens, festival makeup…. this is all plastic.

-Before you glitter, ask yourself if you really need to use it?
+Before you apply glitter, ask yourself if you really need to use it.

 I’m not sure I’ve ever been in a situation, where I just HAD to use glitter.

-This one donates portions of the sales to Greenpeace International.
+This brand donates portions of its sales to Greenpeace International.

-Microbeads, thankfully, have been ban by most countries.
+Microbeads, thankfully, have been banned by most countries.

 I think you’d have to go out of your way to find products with microbeads in them now, but they were a major contributor to microplastics in the ocean.

 Now, this one absolutely shocked me.
-According the the Guardian, “68,000 tonnes of microplastics from tyre tread abrasion are generated in the UK every year, with between 7,000 and 19,000 tonnes entering surface waters.”
+According to The Guardian, “68,000 tonnes of microplastics from tyre tread abrasion are generated in the UK every year, with between 7,000 and 19,000 tonnes entering surface waters.”

 Michelin has just introduced a biodegradeable and 3-D printed tire that would last forever.
 Let’s hope this becomes a reality!